Vertigo often gets better without treatment. See a GP if it keeps coming back or is affecting your daily life.

 A vertigo attack can last from a few seconds to hours.
 If you have severe vertigo, it can last for many days or months.

-There are things you can do to ease vertigo symptoms when they're happening, and to reduce the number of episodes you have.
+There are things you can do to ease vertigo symptoms when they're happening, and to reduce how often it happens.

-- have vertigo that will not go away or keeps coming back
+- you have vertigo that will not go away or keeps coming back

 What happens at your appointment

-Your GP will ask about your symptoms to try to find out what type of vertigo you have.
+If you have vertigo, a GP will ask about your symptoms to try to find out what could be causing them.

 A simple test that involves you moving quickly from a sitting to a lying position might be done to check your balance.
 This could bring on symptoms.